 The Haileybury International School is located in Wuqing just outside of Beijing China.
 This is Haileybury’s first international campus following its success in the running of the VCE in China Program.
 Haileybury Beijing currently offers classes for students in Years 7 to 11.
 As the facilities continue to expand so will the year levels offered.
-At the completion of the building works the School will be able to hold 1,200 students from preparatory to Year 12.
+At the completion of the building works the School will be able to hold 1,200 students from Prep to Year 12.
 Haileybury students from Melbourne have the opportunity to spend time at the Beijing campus.

 Haileybury has pioneered the VCE in China.
 The VCE is delivered in selected schools in Qingdao, Chengdu, Ningbo, Wuhan, Luoyang, Tongcheng, Sanshui and Beijing (Haidian District) .
 The VCE in China offers pathways to university in Australia, the USA, Canada and the UK.
 Our teachers work closely with the Chinese teachers to ensure the VCE is delivered at a high standard.
 Once a year the Haileybury staff join with the staff from all four eight Chinese schools for the VCE in China Conference to work on further improvements to the program.

 Haileybury has a strong association with the Dili International School.
-As well helping with the implementation of the Australian VCE curriculum, every year the School sends its Year 11 Student Leaders to Timor-Leste as part of our Social Justice Program.
+As well as helping with the implementation of the Australian VCE curriculum, every year the School sends its Year 11 Student Leaders to Timor-Leste as part of our Social Justice Program.
 Timor-Leste holds a special place in Haileybury's heart with all staff and students enjoying the time spent at the International School and with its students.